 In conclusion, selecting the right manufacturing method between EDM and milling depends on several factors, including material compatibility, surface finish, accuracy, and production time.
 Each method has its unique advantages and disadvantages, making it essential to consider the specific requirements of your project before making a decision.

-At ProleanTech, we offer both CNC machining and EDM services based on your project specifications and needs.
+At ProleanTech, we offer both CNC milling service and EDM services based on your project specifications and needs.
 Contact us today to discuss your project and determine the best manufacturing method for your needs.

 FAQ’s